Ithaca, New York: Government

 There are two governmental entities in the area: the Town of Ithaca and the City of Ithaca.
 The Town of Ithaca is one of the nine towns comprising Tompkins County.
 The City of Ithaca is surrounded by, but legally independent of the Town of Ithaca.

 The City of Ithaca has a council–manager government.
 The charter of the City of Ithaca provides for a full-time mayor and the Uniform City Court Act provides for two, full-time city court judges.
 Since 1995, the mayor has been elected to a four-year term, and since 1989, the city court judges have been elected to a ten-year term.
 At a referendum in 2022, city voters approved a city charter amendment adopting from a council–manager government in place of a mayor–council government.
-The city's first city manager, Deb Mohlenhoff, took office on 1 January 2024.
+The city's first city manager, Deb Mohlenhoff, took office on January 1, 2024.
+Mohlenhoff resigned, effective December 31, 2026, following a request by the Common Council.

 Since 1983, the city has been divided into five wards.
 Each elects two representatives to the city council, known as the Common Council, for staggered four-year terms.
 In March 2015, the Common Council unanimously adopted a resolution recognizing freedom from domestic violence as a fundamental human right.
 In September 2023, the Common Council unanimously passed an extensive local ordinance to "protect, defend and shield transgender individuals".

 In December, 2005, the City and Town governments began discussing opportunities for increased government consolidation, including the possibility of joining the two into a single entity.
 This topic had been previously discussed in 1963 and 1969.
 Cayuga Heights, a village adjacent to the city on its northeast, voted against annexation into the city of Ithaca in 1954.
+The City of Ithaca and the Town of Ithaca do share several services.
+The town contracts with the city for fire protection services, which are provided by the Ithaca Fire Department, and the two are co-owners of the Ithaca Area Waste Water Treatment Facility.